-Top 10 Upcoming Movies of February 2018
+Top 10 Upcoming Movies of March 2018

 Here are the top movies to look forward to in the month ahead.

 Lots of movies get released every month.
 Keeping track of which ones to watch can be a struggle, especially when limited releases or straight-to-video films get involved.
 We’ve got you covered.

 Here are the movies to keep a look out for in March.

 Tyler Perry’s filmography is almost universally bad – outside of his role in Gone Girl, there isn’t exactly a ton there to like.
 And that’s especially true of the Madea franchise, which is just … why is that still a thing?
 (The answer, of course, is almost always money.)